-Super cool garden greens this chilly spring
+Super cool garden greens for this fall

 BLOOMINGTON, Ill. – University of Illinois Extension Local Foods and Small Farms Educator, Bill Davison, says “kale is at least 30-40 percent cooler than broccoli.”
 The reasoning behind this prevailing statement is the ease in which it is grown and how ornamental it can be.